Enumeration of permutations by the parity of descent positions: Symmetric and positive expansions of bi-Eulerian polynomials

 In this process, no letter in $u$ is repeatedly signed.
-And we can see that for a fix $u\in\S_n$ with $i$ peaks, by process A, it can produce ${\lfloor\frac{n}{2}\rfloor-i\choose j-i}\cdot2^i$ different permutations in $\B_n$ with $j$ odd descents and without even descents.
-Since by Lemma~\ref{L1}, for $\omega\in\B_n$ with $j$ odd descents and without even descents, we have $|\mathrm{lpk}(|\omega|)|\leq j$ and by observations $F$ we see that the descent positions in $\omega$ are totally controlled by the signs of peaks, double descents and double ascents of $|\omega|$, that is $\omega$ can be constructed by $|\omega|$ through Process A. This completes the proof. \end{proof}
+And we can see that for a fixed $u\in\S_n$ with $i$ peaks, by Process~A, it can produce $\binom{\lfloor{n/2}\rfloor-i}{j-i}\cdot2^i$ different permutations in $\B_n$ with $j$ odd descents and without even descents.
+By Lemma~\ref{L1}, for $\omega\in\B_n$ with $j$ odd descents and without even descents, we have $|\mathrm{lpk}(|\omega|)|\leq j$ and by Remark~\ref{fact:f}, the descent positions in $\omega$ are totally controlled by the signs of peaks, double descents and double ascents of $|\omega|$, that is $\omega$ can be constructed by $|\omega|$ through Process~A. This completes the proof. \end{proof}